Stoke Row: History

 The earliest known surviving record of the name is from 1435.
 Stoke is a common place-name derived from Old English, typically meaning a secondary settlement or outlying farmstead.
 With the affix "row" it means a "row of houses at Stoke".
 Stoke Row was a hamlet divided between the ancient parishes, and later civil parishes, of Ipsden, Newnham Murren and Mongewell.
 It was made a chapelry in 1849.
 From 1932 it was divided between Ipsden and Crowmarsh, into which Newnham Murren and Mongewell were merged.
 In 1952 Stoke Row was made a new civil parish.

 Parish church

 The Church of England parish church of St John the Evangelist was consecrated in 1846.
 It was designed in 13th-century style by the architect RC Hussey and is built of knapped flint with stone dressings.
 The church has a north tower with an octagonal belfry and short spire with a wood shingle roof.
 The ecclesiastical parish is now a member of The Langtree Team Ministry: a Church of England benefice that also includes the parishes of Checkendon, Ipsden, North Stoke, Whitchurch-on-Thames and Woodcote.

 Independent chapel

-There is a history of Dissenters meeting in the village.
-Dissenters had been meeting in the village since 1691, when they gathered in the drawing room of a local farmhouse.
-Stoke Row Independent Chapel was built in 1815.
-It is a simple Georgian building with flint footings and a hipped roof of slate.
-In 1884 a Sunday school room was built at the back of the chapel.
-In the early years, services were conducted by visiting ministers or licensed lay preachers, but in 1955 a wealthy local farmer, who had been a lifelong strong supporter, bequeathed a large piece of land opposite the chapel & on this houses were built.
-The resulting finance enabled a house to be built for the Minister & for chapel modernisation, including modern heating & an extension built in 1956 that includes a kitchen & toilets.
-A trust was also established & this still provides for the upkeep of the exterior of both buildings.